Palawan scops owl: Habitat and conservation status

 Its habitat is in tropical moist lowland primary and secondary forest and even mixed cultivated areas – as long as there are still trees.

-IUCN previously assessed this bird as near threatened with the population being estimated at 10,000 to 19,999 mature individuals remaining but this species was reassessed as Least-concern species while retaining the same rough population estimate with a declining population, This downlisting is not a result of this species increasing in number but rather the supposed tolerance of this species to secondary forest which means that its rate of decline is slower than the rate of decline of primary forest.
+IUCN previously assessed this bird as near threatened with a population estimate of 10,000 to 19,999 mature individuals.
+However, the species was downlisted to least-concern in its 2023 assessment while retaining the same rough population estimate, and a declining population.
+This downlisting is not a result of this species increasing in number, but rather its demonstrated tolerance to disturbed, secondary forest habitat (i.e., the species' rate of decline is slower than previously expected, when population decline was directly associated with the loss of primary forests).
 This species' main threat is habitat loss with wholesale clearance of forest habitats as a result of legal and illegal logging, mining and conversion into farmlands through slash-and-burn or other methods.